Super-Resolution Perception for Industrial Sensor Data: Case Study

-Some SRP test results are shown in \figurename~\ref{fig:10-100}, \figurename~\ref{fig:100-1000} and \figurename~\ref{fig:10-1000}.
-The first line of each cases is the overview of a $5$ seconds time slice and the second line is the fragment of $1$ second marked by red lines in overview for a better view.
-We compared our SRP results with linear interpolation and cubic interpolation.
-As can be seen, the interpolation method can not recover the missing details in the high-frequency data due to the loss of information during the degradation process.
-However, the proposed SRP method restore the waveforms and details effectively.
-A representative result of SRP is shown in the second case of \figurename~\ref{fig:10-100}.
-Its low-frequency data loses most of the information of the waveform, but SRP successfully reconstructs the lost waveform details.
-To quantify the comparison, we use Root Mean Square Error (RMSE) and Dynamic Time Warping (DTW) \cite{vintsyuk1968speech} as metrics.
-RMSE is commonly used to measure the temporal similarity of time series and DTW is a well-known technique to find an optimal alignment between two given time series or waveforms.
-This alignment can be used to measure the spatial similarity between two sequences.
-DTW is first calculated on the time window that slides over the time series.
-The average of all time windows on the time series is the final DTW similarity of the time series.
-We use a time window with a size equal to 100.
-The quantitative comparison results are shown in the \tablename~\ref{table:srp_results}.
-It is obvious that the SRP method is significantly better than the existing interpolation method.
+We compared our method with linear interpolation, Li \textit{et al.} \cite{Li2015A}, and AudioNet \cite{kuleshov2017audio}.
+We also compared the performance of SRPNet using different losses.
+The quantitative comparison results are shown in the \tablename~\ref{tab:srp_results}.
+It is obvious that the SRP method is significantly better than the existing methods.
+This experiment also demonstrates the effectiveness of the proposed recognition-based loss and adversarial loss.
 We can also find that the experiment of input frequency with $100\mathbf{hz}$ and an SRP factor of $10$ has the best SRP result.
 Because the high-frequency data contains more information on describing the real system state.
 Thus, it is easy for the generative model to infer the data before degradation.
-When the frequency of the input data becomes lower, the real system state is more difficult to estimate, and it is more difficult to recover high frequency information therefrom.
+When the frequency of the input data becomes lower, the real system state is more difficult to estimate, and it is more difficult to recover high-frequency information therefrom.
 We can also see that when the SRP factor becomes $100$, although the SRP can still recover the high-frequency data to a certain extent, it suffered more severe distortion than the experiment with an SRP factor of $10$.
 These experiments demonstrate that: (1) when the input data has a lower frequency, it is more difficult to perform SRP; (2) it is more difficult to perform SRP with a larger super-resolution factor.